 How to Use the Nobel System

-Since Adroit is a Linux system, knowing some basic Linux commands is highly recommended.
+Since Nobel is a Linux system, knowing some basic Linux commands is highly recommended.
 For an introduction to navigating a Linux system, view the material associated with our Intro to Linux Command Line workshop.

-Using Adroit also requires some knowledge on how to properly use the file system, module system, and how to use the scheduler that handles each user's jobs.
+Using Nobel also requires some knowledge on how to properly use the file system, module system, and how to use the scheduler that handles each user's jobs.
 For an introduction to navigating Princeton's High Performance Computing systems, view the material associated with our Getting Started with the Research Computing Clusters workshop.
 Some additional information specific to Nobel can be found below.

 Please be mindful that Nobel is a shared resource for all users.

 There is no batch scheduler running on the Nobel cluster, and users are urged to avoid launching processes that will overburden the system.

 For more technical details, click here to see the full version of the systems table.